valitas/Pardus-Sweetener/README.md

 Credits and legal notices
 -------------------------

+Kui's modifications to the original code are licensed CC BY-NC.

+The original code is in the public domain, and its license is below:

 The author of this software wishes to remain somewhat anonymous, but you can contact her as val@dssrzs.org.